theodor349/P7-Potency-Based-Search-Heuristic/Readme.md

 # P7-Potency-Based-Search-Heuristic

 ## Reproducability
-All data used to compile all plots and tables can be found under the folder "Latex Files".
+All data used to compile all plots and tables can be found under the folder `Latex Files`.
 In here there three csv files:
  - `data_nonreduced.csv`
    - Contains all execution results from redeuced models and queries